TraME-Project/TraME/README.md

 ### Installation and Testing

-TraME can be install via
+TraME can be installed via
 ```
 ./configure
 make